 The Board of Managing Directors has performed its going concern assessment as included in the Assessment of going concern paragraph in the notes to the consolidated financial statements and has not identified any going concern risks.
-Our main procedures to assess the Board of Managing Directors' assessment were: >> we considered whether the Board of Managing Directors' assessment of the
+Our main procedures to assess the Board of Managing Directors' assessment were:

-- going concern risks includes all relevant information of which we are aware as a result of our audit; - " we inquired and challenged the Board of Managing Directors regarding the most important assumptions underlying its going concern assessment.
-Amongst other, whether the assessment included the impact of the climate action plan, war in Ukraine, high inflation and recovery of the global COVID-19 pandemic; - " we assessed KLM's financial position as at year-end and compared it to the previous financial year in terms of indicators that could identify going concern risks; - " we evaluated KLM's 2023 budget and 5-year plan, including the cash flow forecast for at least 12 months from the date of the authorisation of the financial statements taken into account current developments in the industry such as the investments made for new fleet and all relevant information of which we are aware as a result of our audit; - " we inspected the financing agreements, including the financial support package provided by the Dutch Government, in terms of conditions that could lead to going concern risks, including the term of the agreement and any covenants; and - " we performed inquiries of the Board of Managing Directors as to its knowledge of going concern risks beyond the 12 months from the date of the authorisation of the financial statements.
+- we considered whether the Board of Managing Directors' assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit: - we inquired and challenged the Board of Managing Directors regarding the most important assumptions underlying its going concern assessment.
+Amongst other, whether the assessment included the impact of the climate action plan, geopolitical unrest and macro-economic uncertainties; - we assessed KLM's financial position as at year-end and compared it to the previous financial year in terms of indicators that could identify going concern risks: - we evaluated KLM's 2024 budget and 5-year plan, including the cash flow forecast for at least 12 months from the date of the authorization of the financial statements taken into account current developments in the industry such as the investments made for new fleet and all relevant information of which we are aware as a result of our audit; - we inspected the financing agreements, including the financial support package provided by the Dutch Government and termination of the package in terms of conditions during the financial year, that could lead to going concern risks; and - we performed inquiries of the Board of Managing Directors as to its knowledge of going concern risks beyond the 12 months from the date of the authorization of the financial statements.

-The outcome of our procedures did not result in outcomes contrary to Board of Managing Directors' assumptions and judgements used in the application of the going concern assumption.
+The outcome of our risk assessment procedures did not give reason to perform additional audit procedures on the Board of Managing Directors' going concern assessment.